agi-brain/xuance/docs/source/documents/api/environments/new_env.rst

 ----------------------------------------------------------------------

 Let's take DQN for example, you need to prepare a config file named "xuance/configs/dqn/new_env.yaml".
-Finally, you can run the method with new environment by the following command:
+Finally, you can run the method with new environment by the following commands:

 .. code-block:: python